 Travel to Germany during carnival season in February and experience entire cities engaged in an all-out party.
-It is a joyful, silly celebration with a long history in Catholicism, today punctuated by street parades and costume balls.
+It is a joyful, silly celebration with a long history in Catholicism, today punctuated by street parades, political commentary, and costume balls.

 What is Carnival?

-This celebration is called Karneval or Fasching (pronounced FAH-shing) depending on the region of Germany.
+This celebration is called Karneval or Fasching (pronounced FAH-shing) depending on where you are in Germany.
 In general, Karneval is used in mid and northern Germany (except in Mainz), with Fasching primarily used in southern Germany.
 The name Fastenacht is also used in Baden-Württemberg.